-Decides to submit the annexed draft Provisional Rules of Procedure of the Assembly (Annex 1) and of the Council (Annex 2) to the Assembly for approval at its first session, pursuant to Article IX paragraph A of the Agency's Statute,

-Decides to recommend to the Assembly that it mandates the Council to review the provisional Rules of Procedure of the Assembly and of the Council and to recommend to the Assembly at its second session draft Rules of Procedure for the Assembly and the Council.
+- 1. Decides to adopt the annexed Provisional Rules of Procedure of the Assembly (Annex 1) and of the Council (Annex 2); - 2.
+Decides to mandate the Council to review the Provisional Rules of Procedure of the Assembly and of the Council and to recommend to the Assembly at its second session draft Rules of Procedure for the Assembly and the Council.

-Draft Provisional Rules of Procedure of the Assembly
+Provisional Rules of Procedure of the Assembly